helsing72/ops/Doc/BuildingWithoutCMake.md

   * "Release DLL" - for compiler setting Multi-threaded Release DLL

 Verify they all compile alright (you will have some warnings).

+## Building OPS Core for C# with Visual Studio ##
+Open the solution/project with Visual Studio (has been used with VS2008, VS2010, VS2012, VS2013 and VS2015) in directory

+> "OPS_DIR\CSharp\Projects\OpsLibrary\OpsLibrary.sln"

+Build the solution for all configurations:

+  * "Debug" - for compiler setting Debug
+  * "Release" - for compiler setting Release